Colombia is South America’s best kept secret. But with perceptions starting to change, how long can it stay that way?

 Rest assured, we aren’t looking at Colombia through rose-tinted lenses.
 Colombia still has areas you should avoid, but this is true of every country in the world.
 Take the same precautions you would at home and you’ll be fine.
-The areas where tourists and expats spend time are safe and well policed, but venturing off into rougher areas can leave you exposed to unnecessary risks.
+The areas where tourists and expats spend time are safe with a heavy police presence.
+Venturing off into rougher areas is an unecessary risk.

 While it’s unfortunate Colombia has suffered from a tarnished reputation, it does provide benefits for visitors.
 The problems associated with mass tourism aren’t yet found in Colombia.
 There are no tourist prices, long lines at attractions, or tacky souvenir stalls hawking their goods at every monument.